-The San Mateo County Community College District has evaluated compliance of its facilities and services with the Americans with Disabilities Act (ADA) of 1990.
+In 2019-2020, the San Mateo County Community College District evaluated compliance of its facilities and services with the Americans with Disabilities Act (ADA) of 1990.
 ADA provides comprehensive civil rights protections to qualified individuals with disabilities in the areas of employment, public accommodations, state and local government services, and telecommunications.

-The draft ADA plan covers all three campuses and the District Office.
+The ADA Self-Evaluation and Transition plan covers all three campuses and the District Office.
 There are two components of the ADA plan:

 Transition Plan: this identifies physical barriers in buildings, roads, stairs, ramps, etc.